 Why Most ATMs Default to $20 Bills

 $20 bills offer the best balance between flexibility, security, and machine capacity.
-Larger denominations increase risk and reduce the total number of notes an ATM can hold before needing replenishment.
+Larger denominations increase risk and reduce the number of notes an ATM can store before needing replenishment.

 - Larger bills increase loss exposure in theft scenarios